‘A monkey could do this job’.

 - create yourself a very good resume, even though there’s nothing to put in there, except your college grades and your SAT scores (which matter a lot, as well)

 - add two research notes, both on the long and short side that will demonstrate your ability to generate amazing ideas.

-Where to find hedge fund internships for the summer of 2016
+Where to find hedge fund internships?

 As mentioned above, finding a hedge fund that offers summer internships is not difficult.
 Google is your best friend.
 Do a thorough search and create a top for yourself, based on several criteria.

 - which are the hedge funds you would like to intern in most?

 - Which are the ones you would like to intern in the least?